Important Course Information for Online Students

 - Click here for more tutorials and resources that will help you acclimate yourself to the Canvas system.

 The Liberty University Course Requirements Checklist is used to confirm your attendance in a course.
-If you complete this assignment, or any others, on or after Monday of week one, you are officially marked as attending.
+If you complete this assignment, or any other assignment that can receive a grade, on or after Monday of week one, your professor will then mark you as having attended on the student roster.
 Once you attend, you will no longer be able to drop the course without penalty and will need to withdraw should you choose not to continue in the course.

 The Course Requirements Checklist is due by 11:59 pm EST Wednesday of Week 1 and can be located by following the steps below.
 If after following these steps, you still do not see the Course Requirements Checklist, please contact Academic Advising.